ussaka/New-DMPS-software/README.md

 **Inversion**
 - Python inversion by Anton as module or stand alone old Fortran code from PasiA
+- SMPS inversion?
+In a separate script but the actual measurement program could give a possibility to determine the delay time.

 **Parameters**
 - *.INI-file
+- Program should give a possibility to create the *INI-file (graphical user interface).
 - Should have also a 'service mode' which allows to change the parameters from GUI.
+Service mode should show both the raw and the scaled values.

+**Graphical user interface**
+- TKINTER? (not sure of the name)
+- Separate result pictures (matplotlib)

 **DAQ by NI**
 - NI6211 & 6215